conan-io/docs/reference/commands/creator/export-pkg.rst

                        path reference

 Exports a recipe & creates a package with given files calling 'package'.
-It executes the package() method applied to the local folders '--source_folder' and '--build_folder' and creates a new package in the local cache for the specified 'reference' and for the specified '--settings', '--options' and or ' --profile'.
+It executes the package() method applied to the local folders '--source-folder' and '--build-folder' and creates a new package in the local cache for the specified 'reference' and for the specified '--settings', '--options' and or ' --profile'.